-- CP-61786, Inventory Data Package for the Hanford Site Composite Analysis, contains the solid waste inventory. - CP-62184, Hanford Site Composite Analysis: Radionuclide Selection for Groundwater Pathway Evaluation, describes the selection of the 16 radionuclides used in these simulations. - CP-62766, Model Package Report: Composite Analysis Solid Waste Release Model (CASWR Model), describes the mechanisms of release of radionuclides from solid waste based on waste type. - CP-63883, Vadose Zone Flow and Transport Parameters Data Package for the Hanford Site Composite Analysis, describes the process of assigning material properties to the hydrostratigraphic units (HSUs). - ECF-HANFORD-15-0019, Hanford Site-wide Natural Recharge Boundary Condition for Groundwater Models, describes the recharge evolution tool (RET) used to calculate the recharge. - ECF-HANFORD-17-0079, Hanford Soil Inventory Model (SIM-v2) Calculated Radionuclide Inventory of Direct Liquid Discharges to Soil in the Hanford Site's 200 Areas, describes the aqueous sources for the CA modeling effort, which uses the source inventory found in Appendix F of ECF-HANFORD-17-0079. - ECF-HANFORD-18-0035, Central Plateau Vadose Zone Geoframework, describes the updates to the hydrostratigraphy surfaces defined in CP-60925, and defines the hydrostratigraphy surfaces used by this modeling effort. - ECF-HANFORD-19-0032, Distribution of Infiltration in the 216-U-10 and 216-B-3 Pond Systems 1944-1997, estimates the routing of effluent and infiltration between ditches and ponds of the 216-U-10 Pond System and between the main pond and expansion lobes of the 216-B-3 Pond System. - ECF-HANFORD-19-0094, Calculation of Moisture-Dependent, Anisotropic Parameters Supporting the Hanford Site's Composite Analysis, Cumulative Impact Evaluation, and Performance Assessment, describes calculations of moisture-dependent, anisotropy of hydraulic conductivity for the HSUs. - ECF-HANFORD-19-0112, Solid Waste Release Calculations for the Composite Analysis Baseline Assessments, calculates the solid waste annual release rates. - ECF-HANFORD-19-0121, Selection of Vadose Zone Flow and Transport Properties with Gravel Fraction Corrections for the Hanford Site Composite Analysis and Cumulative Impact Evaluation, describes the physical and chemical properties used for these models. - ECF-HANFORD-20-0006, Composite Analysis Solid Waste Release Data Reduction of Activity Flux from Waste Sites to the Vadose Zone, describes the solid waste data reduction.
+- CP-61786, Inventory Data Package for the Hanford Site Composite Analysis, contains the solid waste inventory. - CP-62184, Hanford Site Composite Analysis: Radionuclide Selection for Groundwater Pathway Evaluation, describes the selection of the 16 radionuclides used in these simulations. - CP-62766, Model Package Report: Composite Analysis Solid Waste Release Model (CASWR Model), describes the mechanisms of release of radionuclides from solid waste based on waste type. - CP-63883, Vadose Zone Flow and Transport Parameters Data Package for the Hanford Site Composite Analysis, describes the process of assigning material properties to the hydrostratigraphic units (HSUs). - ECF-HANFORD-15-0019, Hanford Site-wide Natural Recharge Boundary Condition for Groundwater Models, describes the recharge evolution tool (RET) used to calculate the recharge. - ECF-HANFORD-17-0079, Hanford Soil Inventory Model (SIM-v2) Calculated Radionuclide Inventory of Direct Liquid Discharges to Soil in the Hanford Site's 200 Areas, describes the aqueous sources for the CA modeling effort, which uses the source inventory found in Appendix F of ECF-HANFORD-17-0079.
+The SALDS model only has one waste site, SALDS, or 600-211, and the inventory for that waste site is not in ECF-HANFORD-17-0079.
+The inventory for this model is obtained from EMDT-IN-00472, SALDS Liquid Disposal Volumes and Tritium Inventory.
+The cover sheet for EMDT-IN-0047 is shown in Appendix F of this ECF. - ECF-HANFORD-18-0035, Central Plateau Vadose Zone Geoframework, describes the updates to the hydrostratigraphy surfaces defined in CP-60925, and defines the hydrostratigraphy surfaces used by this modeling effort. - ECF-HANFORD-19-0032, Distribution of Infiltration in the 216-U-10 and 216-B-3 Pond Systems 1944-1997, estimates the routing of effluent and infiltration between ditches and ponds of the 216-U-10 Pond System and between the main pond and expansion lobes of the 216-B-3 Pond System. - ECF-HANFORD-19-0094, Calculation of Moisture-Dependent, Anisotropic Parameters Supporting the Hanford Site's Composite Analysis, Cumulative Impact Evaluation, and Performance Assessment, describes calculations of moisture-dependent, anisotropy of hydraulic conductivity for the HSUs. - ECF-HANFORD-19-0112, Solid Waste Release Calculations for the Composite Analysis Baseline Assessments, calculates the solid waste annual release rates. - ECF-HANFORD-19-0121, Selection of Vadose Zone Flow and Transport Properties with Gravel Fraction Corrections for the Hanford Site Composite Analysis and Cumulative Impact Evaluation, describes the physical and chemical properties used for these models. - ECF-HANFORD-20-0006, Composite Analysis Solid Waste Release Data Reduction of Activity Flux from Waste Sites to the Vadose Zone, describes the solid waste data reduction.